Depression and the horrible reality:

-Now of course I have spoken about my depression in the past, how I cope with it, what I have been through and how well I have been doing the last few months off medication.
+Of course I have spoken about my depression in the past, how I cope with it, what I have been through and how well I have been doing the last few months off medication.
 Now this isn’t going to be a blog about how my depression is back and how I am in a dark pace again etc. Its purely a blog to speak about depression, just because it is a happy time of the year it doesn’t mean that everyone around you is happy.

 Lets start with the fact that this is the first Christmas I have had since my gramps passed away.
 Losing someone is hard enough, so when it comes to special times of the year and they are not around it makes it that more upsetting and hard to enjoy yourself over these times.